An advanced membership and role provider requires three tables.

 /

-sequence roles_seq;
+create sequence roles_seq;

-create table
+create table roles

 (

-int not null primary key,
+role_id int not null primary key,

-role_name varchar2(50
+role_name varchar2(50)

-create or replace trigger
+create or replace trigger roles_trigger

-before
+before insert

-on
+on roles

-for each
+for each row

 declare